Thyroid Disorder – Detect It, Inspect It, Treat It

 - 20 million have thyroid disease.
 12 million don’t even know it.
 That’s 1 in 25 people are living with a thyroid disorder and don’t even know it!

-Angelo Capricchione, MD, is a fellowship-trained endocrinologist at Bingham Memorial Hospital, and is board certified in the treatment of osteoporosis, diabetes, and thyroid disorders.
+Angelo Capricchione, MD, is a fellowship-trained endocrinologist at Bingham Healthcare, and is board certified in the treatment of osteoporosis, diabetes, and thyroid disorders.
 If you think you’re at risk for diabetes or have any thyroid concerns, need a screening, or would like to discuss the management of your diabetes or thyroid condition, please schedule with Dr. Capricchione’s at (208) 785-3865.

 He is always welcoming new patients in Blackfoot and Pocatello.